US Visa Appointment in 2 Days: Kuwait, Hanoi, Hong Kong, and Other Waiting Times

 2. Hanoi, Vietnam

-The U.S. Embassy in Hanoi is another good choice for fast visa appointments.
+The US Embassy in Hanoi is another good option for obtaining fast visa appointments.

- Crew and Transit Visas (C/D/C1/D): 2 days.s These are the most favored among Southeast Asia tourists, particularly students with visa limitations in search of new semesters.
+Crew and Transit Visas (C/D/C1/D): 2 days.
+These are the most favoured among Southeast Asian tourists, particularly students with visa limitations in search of new semesters.

 3. Hong Kong

-Hong Kong is still a viable option when handling the fast processing of visas.
+Hong Kong remains a viable option for fast visa processing.

 Other Locations Offering Relatively Short Wait Times

-If you’re willing to travel a bit further or explore more regional options, here are a few other countries where visa appointments are generally available in under two weeks:
+If you’re willing to travel further or explore more regional options, here are a few other countries where visa appointments are generally available in under two weeks:

 The Indian Scenario: Wait Time of Longer Tenure

-For comparison, waiting times for U.S. visa appointments at Indian cities continue to
+For comparison, waiting times for US visa applications at Indian cities continue to

-be long as of April 2025.
+be as of April 2025.
 This is the situation:

- Kolkata: 429 days..
-With these longer waiting periods, Indian applicants are now looking into taking interviews in third countries with reduced waiting periods.
+Kolkata: 429 days..
+With these longer waiting periods, Indian applicants are now considering taking interviews in third countries with shorter waiting periods.
 While this brings some additional complications, it can easily save you time overall to get your visa.

 Can You Apply Outside Your Home Country?

- Embassy Policy: Not every embassy is an open house for foreign nationals, so do check first.
+Embassy Policy: Not every embassy is open to foreign nationals, so please check first.

- Support Documents: There could be some centers where some other type of documents are required foreigners are interrogated differently.
+Support Documents: There may be some centres where other types of documents are required, and foreigners are interrogated differently.

- Expenses: Travel abroad is costly, e.g., air fare, hotel expenses, and intrastate transport.
+Expenses: Travelling abroad is costly, e.g., airfare, hotel expenses, and intrastate transportation.

 Most Frequently Asked Questions